All recce sites img

 Description: Amazigh fortified granary (late 17th century CE)

-Star Wars recce: Episode I Tunisia (1995)*
+Star Wars recce:

-Source: Correspondence with Philip Vanni
+Source: Correspondence with Philip Vanni (Star Wars tourism pioneer)

-Potential Star Wars set concepts:
+Star Wars scouted set concept:

-Mos Espa | slave quarters backyards
+Mos Espa | slave quarters

 Accessibility: Very easy; foothills terrain; paved roads; parking area (32.788436, 10.515403) directly at the site entrance.